dgaydukov/cert-aws/sa/files/sa.md

 Moreover it can be expensive in certain cases.
 Consider situation where you have 1 lambda that need internet access to do some stuff (like captcha verification or ip address check).
 For this you need NAT, cause your lambda can't just get internet access from private subnet inside VPC.
 So you go and create nat gateway, and your lambda can now access internet.
 But in the end of the month you get a bill for 50 cents for lambda + 35$ for Nat Gateway.
 The reason is that Nat Gateway price per hour is 0.045$ + you also paying per GB transfer through your Nat, but for the example let's imagine that you transfer tiny amount of 100mb per month.
-So instead of having cheap serverless you pay 35.5$ per month, just your lambda sometime can get internet access.
+So instead of having cheap serverless you pay 35.5$ per month, just because your lambda sometimes can get internet access.
 When [aws support got pressed](https://forums.aws.amazon.com/thread.jspa?threadID=234959) over the issue, the proposed instead of Nat Gateway create custom Nat Instance (ec2 running with nat), and it would cost only 10$.
 But this idea to run additional ec2 to have internet access for single lambda upends serverless.
 Why do you need lambdas in the first place, when you can just put app into ec2 itself?